 Sept.
 3-6, 2021

 In 2020, instead of canceling or postponing its annual festival, the organizers of the Detroit Jazz Festival, arguably the largest free jazz festival in the U.S., decided to host a set of live performances from a hotel in Detroit, streamed much like a telethon.
 In April, the festival announced the lineup for its 2021 edition, which includes artist-in-residence Dee Dee Bridgewater, as well as Herbie Hancock, Kenny Barron, Abdullah Ibrahim, Anat Cohen, Sean Jones, Kenny Garrett, and Gregory Porter.
 However, owing to both the scale of the event and the ever-changing guidelines for COVID protocols, the organizers took a while to decide whether it would be virtual, live, or a hybrid.
-In the end, they went with live and in-person, and announced it as such in late June.
-The revised festival footprint will include three stages in the downtown Hart Plaza and Campus Martius areas, allowing for more open space and social distancing.
+In late June, they announced it would be live and in-person; in August, they pivoted back to virtual.
+Such is life in a pandemic.

 Atlanta Jazz Festival (Atlanta, Ga.)